worldline-go/igconfig/README.md

 ### Default
 This loader uses `default` tag to get value for fields.

-### Config file (deprecated, not enabled by default)
-_Deprecated: this Loader is not enabled by default and requires developer action to load data from files.
-Instead, preferred approach is to use Consul+Vault to store configurations._
----
-A config file should contain lines with `key=value` pairs.
-Blank lines and lines that start with `//` or `#` are ignored.
-The key is checked against the exported field names of the config struct and the field tag identified by "cfg".
-The tag may contain a list of names separated by comma's.
-Comparisons are done case-insensitive!
-If a key is matched, the corresponding field in the struct will be filled with the value from the configuration file.
-If a value for a config file is supplied but the file cannot be processed, LoadConfig will return the file error, but will process environment variables and command-line parameters if requested.

 ### Consul
 Loads configuration from Consul and uses YAML to decode data from Consul to a struct.